Nebraska weather. Don’t like it? Wait a short while. It’ll change, maybe.

-The Cornhusker State’s spring wild turkey hunting seasons are in full swing amid the ever-changing, ever-fluctuating weather patterns and conditions here on the Great Plains.
+The Cornhusker State’s spring wild turkey hunting seasons are in full swing amid the ever-changing, ever-fluctuating, sometimes unpredictable weather patterns and conditions.
 But one unfortunate thing has been fairly consistent this spring: Wind.
-And lots of it!
+And we’ve lots of it!

 Nevertheless, should we wait to turkey hunt until we have calm to no wind and those beautiful bluebird-like days with warm sunshine?
 If time is not available to do that, we might have to hunt when the weather is dealing us fits.
 What if the weather does a 180-degree turn when we are in our blinds trying to call in a big gobbler?
 What then?

 All good questions.
 For answers, I went to one of our expert, more seasoned wild turkey hunters, Nebraska Game and Parks Commission outdoor education specialist, Aaron Hershberger.

 “I’ll say this first: “Patience in less than ideal situations is the main thing to remember when turkey hunting in poor weather.”

 Inclement weather can sure slow things down with wild turkeys.
 They tend to stay on the roost longer in the morning, fly down later, hang around the roost area longer, move slower during the daytime particularly while feeding and put off vocalizing, if done at all.

 “Even with rougher weather conditions, if you’ve done your homework, the birds are routine-oriented and not going to be as far away as we sometimes convince ourselves they are,” explained Hershberger.

 The good news is bad weather does not mean bad hunting.
 “The keys,” said Hershberger, “are to go when you can safely go, have the proper gear, analyze the conditions, determine how the conditions will affect turkey behavior and adjust your strategy appropriately.”